GITMCode/GITM/srcDoc/common_inputs.md

 0.0             longitude start to model (set to 0.0 for whole Earth) 0.0             longitude end to model (set to 0.0 for whole Earth)
 ```
 The first two numbers control the resolution.
-The higher these numbers, the finer the resolution, but the more processors you will need - you need one processor for each block that you asked for (2 x 2 = 4 blocks / processors).
-If you wanted to run at 5 degrees by 5 degrees, the following could be used:
+The higher these numbers, the finer the
+resolution, but the more processors you will need - you need one processor for each
+block that you asked for (2 x 2 = 4 blocks / processors).
+For example, if you wanted to
+run at 5 degrees by 5 degrees reolution, the following could be used:

 ```bash
 #GRID
 8               number of blocks in longitude